akeeba/panopticon/README.md

 Run `phing git` in the repo's root.

-Requires Composer and NPM to be already installed.
+Requires Composer, Phing and NPM to be already installed.